minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-task-boxes.md

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACMo0LXX0P5wSJjmj0frQc3a/aktivointi/tehtavalaatikko-paperipalloilla/DS06228-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AACjK9RNDc4DTIgUWxRMMJW7a/aktivointi/tehtavalaatikko-paperipalloilla/DS06228.jpg)

-### 2. Taskbox with bottles
+### 2. Task box with bottles

-This time I assembled a taskbox with various bottles and dog treat tubes.
+This time I assembled a task box with various bottles and dog treat tubes.
 I used kibble and some dry treats for this game because moist and sticky treats would have been too hard to get out.

 I put 2 water bottles, 3 kitchen soap bottles, 12 yoghurt bottles and 5 dog treat tubes in the box.
 You can use any plastic bottles, like water bottles, soda bottles, yoghurt bottles, kitchen soap bottles, ketchup bottles or juice bottles for this game.
 All bottles should be thoroughly cleaned before they are given to a dog to play.
 You shouldn't give any bottles to your dog that have had any toxic substances or chemicals in them.